Two Jaguars with perfect GPAs among undergrads receive diplomas at SU spring 2025 commencement

 A pair of Friday's graduates maintained perfect grade point averages and were honored as Chief Student Marshals.

 Brandis Lee was the valedictorian at Southern Lab School and just graduated with an accounting degree.
-The Zachary native is a third generation SU grad and is starting a job with Shell as a finance advisor, with plans to pursue a master's degree.
+The Baton Rouge native is a third generation SU grad and is starting a job with Shell as a finance advisor, with plans to pursue a master's degree.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.